 - 1) No licensee shall deploy or operate shared scooters in Core Area Geographies (as defined below) at the start of the license period.
 As outlined in Section 9.3, a licensee's performance and utilization may be assessed after the first 60 days of operation to determine their qualification to deploy additional devices.
 A licensee who is approved for additional devices through this review process may also qualify to deploy devices in Core Area Geographies.
-Any licensee not eligible to deploy devices in Core Area Geographies shall geofence the Core Area Geographies out of the Service Area and shall bring devices to a stop that attempt to enter Core Area Geographies. - 2) Core Area Geographies: For purposes of these rules, the term "Core Area Geographies" include the Core Area and the Central Business District (CBD), as detailed in the maps below.
+Any licensee not eligible to deploy devices in Core Area Geographies shall geofence the Core Area Geographies out of the Service Area and shall bring devices to a stop before they are allowed to enter the Core Area Geographies. - 2) Core Area Geographies: For purposes of these rules, the term "Core Area Geographies" includes the Core Area and the Central Business District (CBD), as detailed in the maps below.
 Licensees shall adhere to a fleet maximum cap of no more than 4% in the Core Area, including the CBD.
 Additionally, of the 4% Core Area cap, no more than 1% of a licensee's fleet may be located in the CBD.
-Fleet maximum cap percentages in the Core Area Geographies shall be measured using the total number of both "available" and "non_operational" devices, as reported by MDS, as the numerator and all "available" devices, as reported by MDS, citywide as the denominator.
+Fleet maximum cap percentages in the Core Area Geographies shall be measured using the total number of devices deployed on the public right-of-way, including operational and non-operational devices, as reported by MDS, as the numerator and all deployed devices, as reported by MDS, citywide as the denominator. - 3) If it is determined that a licensee is not adhering to the Code and these Rules, the Commissioner or the Commissioner of Transportation, or both, may require the licensee to immediately remove all devices from the Core Area Geographies and restrict rider access, either temporarily or permanently.
+Such licensee shall not receive any refund for any license fees paid.
+It is up to the discretion of the